Lots of people wonder if huskies are one-person dogs. Do they get close to just one person in the family?

 There’s another answer to the question, which is that a husky might not get overly attached to any owner.

 This doesn’t mean to say that your husky doesn’t love you, it just highlights the point that they can have a very strong sense of independence and stubbornness.

 Although huskies enjoy having human company, when it comes to showing affection they seem to pick and choose when they want to give it.
 This leads to many owners thinking their husky isn’t very attached to them.

 This has been a hot topic of debate for countless years and has even led many owners to question their husky’s “loyalty” to them.

-Off the bat, this sounds like a bad thing and something to worry about, but honestly, it isn’t.
+This sounds like a bad thing and something to worry about, but honestly, it isn’t.
 It’s just the way that some huskies are.
-And there shouldn’t be anything wrong with that.
+No hard feelings given by them!

 How You Raise Your Husky Has an Impact

 If a husky is raised from puppyhood with a lot of physical contact, time, and attention given to them, then the chances are higher that they will be more attached and connected to their owner.

 And as I mentioned earlier, if one owner spends more time feeding, playing, training, walking, and interacting with the husky than the other, then there’s more of a chance of that relationship developing to a greater extent.